-Unfortunately, however, they were all too ignorant.
+Unfortunately, however, they were all ignorant.

 They didn’t realize the weight of his burden.

-They weren’t aware that whenever he allowed the love in him to rise, it would pull up the sorrow and anger in him as well.
+Whenever he allowed the love in him to rise, it would pull up the sorrow and anger in him as well.

-They would be devastated, once they saw his shadow, that darkness that looked so ugly, after years in isolation.
+They would be devastated once they saw his shadow, that darkness, that looked so ugly after years in isolation.

 They would run in fear, confirming the man in his conviction that he was meant to be alone.